fefa4ka/linked_ring/README.md

 A struct called `struct lr_cell` represent an element, which consists of a `data` field and a pointer to the `next` element in the buffer.

-The size of each element in the buffer is determined by the type of data stored in the `lr_data_t` and `lr_owner_t` fields.
+The size of each element in the buffer is determined by the type of data stored in the `lr_data_t` field.
 If a 64-bit system is used, the element will consume `8 bytes` of memory, or `4 bytes` in case of 32-bit system.

 The library provides a number of functions for initializing and manipulating linked ring buffers, such as:
 -   `lr_init()`, initializes a new linked ring buffer